voytech/tabulate/README.md

 I have put lots of effort to make **Tabulate** extensible.
 Currently, it is possible to:
 - add user defined attributes,
 - add custom renderers for already defined attribute,
-- implement table export operations from scratch (e.g. html table, cli table, mock renderer for testing)
+- implement table export operations from scratch (e.g. html table, cli table, mock renderer for testing),
+- extend DSL type-safe builder APIS on all possible level.

-### Implementing new table export operations
+### Implementing new table export operations.
 In order to support new tabular file format you have to extend `ExportOperationsConfiguringFactory<C, T, O>` where:
 - `C` stands for rendering context - which is usually wrapper around 3rd party api like Apache POI,
 - `T` stands for object class representing entry in exported collection,
 - `O` stands for type of result of operation (e.g. `OutputStream` for Apache POI)

-As long as tabulate uses ServiceLoader infrastructure, You need to create file `resource/META-INF/io.github.voytech.tabulate.template.spi.ExportOperationsProvider`, and put fully qualified class name of your custom factory in the first line. **This step is required by a template in order to resolve your extension at run-time**.
+As long as tabulate uses java ServiceLoader infrastructure, You need to create file `resource/META-INF/io.github.voytech.tabulate.template.spi.ExportOperationsProvider`, and put fully qualified class name of your custom factory in the first line. **This step is required by a template in order to resolve your extension at run-time**.

 Basic CSV implementation can look like this: